angelpimentell/paystubs/README.md

 # Paystubs

 ## Description
-System to send emails with PDF from CSV with payment information
+System to send emails with PDF from a CSV of payment information

 ## Installation
 ```sh